How to tell you are ovulating

 Your body goes through certain changes when you ovulate.

 - Your temperature increases slightly

 - You have an increase in cervical mucus

 These might be unnoticeable to you as you go about your daily life but if you set about ‘watching’ closely for these they can help you can work when you ovulate.
 You may find some of these methods easier to track or more reliable than others.

 Most of the apps or tools on the market use one or more of the methods below.
 If you’re using an app, it’s important to use one that tells you how it calculates your fertile window.
 Be wary of apps that only use dates as this does not give very accurate results.

-In this document we’ve listed some of the most popular apps and tools available.
+In this document we’ve listed some of the most popular apps and tools available, including our own ovulation calculator tool.
 This is not an endorsement.
 Tommy’s does not endorse specific products or services.

 Measuring the level of luteinising hormone (LH) in urine

 There is always a small amount of a hormone called the luteinising hormone (LH) in your urine but it increases dramatically once a month around the time you ovulate.
 This increase is known as the LH surge.

 Ovulation test kits pinpoint ovulation by measuring when this happens, giving you a ‘fertile window’ so you can make sure you have sex (and therefore sperm in your system to meet the egg) at this point.